Gloria D. McDonald

 Workplace Diversity ConsultantCompany: American Conference on Diversity

-Gloria McDonald puts her knowledge and experience of organization and leadership development and diversity and inclusion to work helping clients achieve desired strategic outcomes.
-More than twenty years of practice within changing and challenging corporate, government and non-profit environments has included strategy development and implementation, assessment and reporting of D&I leadership performance, design and facilitation of leadership development opportunities.
-She is committed to creating healthy environments for learning and change by supporting and modeling respect, inclusion, authenticity, energy and understanding of the topic.
+Gloria McDonald, a workplace diversity consultant at American Conference on Diversity, puts her knowledge and experience of organization and leadership development, and diversity and inclusion, to work helping clients achieve desired strategic outcomes.
+Her more than 20 years of practice within changing and challenging corporate, government, and nonprofit environments has included strategy development and implementation, assessment and reporting of D&I leadership performance, and design and facilitation of leadership development opportunities.
+She is committed to creating healthy environments for learning and change by supporting and modeling respect, inclusion, authenticity, energy, and understanding of the topic.